 Cut spaghetti squash length-wise.
 Be very careful!
 Scoop out seeds and pulp from the center of each half.
 Rub the cut side of each half with 1/2 teaspoon olive oil or canola oil.
 Season each cut side with 1/4 teaspoon salt and pepper to taste.
 I used 2 pinches of pepper per half.

 Place squash cut side down onto a baking sheet lined with parchment paper.
-Bake for 30-40 minutes, depending on size of squash.
-These 4-pounders were in the oven for 40 minutes.
-I could’ve taken them out at 35.
+Bake for 50-60 minutes, depending on size of squash.

 Remove squash from oven.
 Carefully flip them over to cool.
 Allow squash halves to cool down until they are easy to handle, about 10 minutes.
 Once cooled, use a fork to scrape out the flesh into a bowl, turning it into strands.
 Gently mix and season with more salt and pepper to taste (I found it to be well seasoned, so I didn’t add any more).